Robert Hayden: Career

-Nature Poetry
+Nature poetry

 Hayden is also known as a nature poet and is included in the anthology Black Nature: Four Centuries of African American Nature Poetry.
 His poem "A Plague of Starlings" is one of the more famous of his nature-based poems.
 The poem "Night-Blooming Cereus" is another example of Hayden's depiction of the natural world.
-The poem presents as a series of haiku-like stanzas.
+The poem presents a series of haiku-like stanzas.
 Hayden said that he was inspired by a trip to Duluth, Minnesota during the smelt fishing season.
 He describes how the poem "[...]turned into a haiku, where you get it all by suggestion and implication".

-Poetic Influences
+Poetic influences

-Robert Hayden has often been praised for his work crafting of poems, the unique perspectives in his work, his exact language, and his absolute command of traditional poetic techniques and structures.
+Robert Hayden has been praised for his work crafting poems, the unique perspectives in his work, his exact language, and his absolute command of traditional poetic techniques and structures.
 Hayden's influences included Elinor Wylie, Countee Cullen, Paul Laurence Dunbar, Langston Hughes, Arna Bontemps, John Keats, W. H. Auden and W. B. Yeats.

+As he became a well-known poet, he influenced society in a way that enforced the many ideas that were created during the 1900s.
+Some of his influential poems are, "Angle of Ascent", "Elegies for Paradise Valley", "Night, Death, Mississippi", and "Those Winter Sundays".

 Legacy

+Although Robert Hayden is widely recognized as a prominent poet today, he did not achieve the same level of recognition during his lifetime.
+His work was often overlooked due to the racial discrimination and prejudice prevalent in the 20th century.
+However, in contemporary times, his poetry is highly regarded for its literary significance and contributions to social discourse.

 Hayden was elected to the American Academy of Poets in 1975.
 His most famous poem is "Those Winter Sundays", which deals with the memory of fatherly love and loneliness.
 It ranks among the most anthologized American poems of the twentieth century.
 He declined the position later called United States Poet Laureate previously, accepted the appointment for 1976–1977 during America's Bicentennial, and again in 1977–1978 though his health was failing then.
 He was awarded successive honorary degrees by Brown University (1976) and Fisk, (1978).
 In 1977 he was interviewed for television in Los Angeles on At One With by Keith Berwick.
 In January 1980 Hayden was among those gathered to be honored by President Jimmy Carter and his wife at a White House reception celebrating American poetry.
 He served for a decade as an editor of the Bahá'í journal World Order.

 Other famed poems include "The Whipping" (about a small boy being severely punished for some undetermined offense), "Middle Passage" (inspired by the events surrounding the United States v.
 The Amistad affair), "Runagate, Runagate", and "Frederick Douglass".
+Hayden died of heart failure on February 25, 1980, in Ann Arbor, MI.